 Anthropic Sydney and Claude for Office

-Sydney, fourth Asia-Pacific office
+Sydney, 4th Asia-Pacific office

-🔗 Sydney, fourth Asia-Pacific office
+🔗 Sydney, 4th Asia-Pacific office

 Claude for Excel and PowerPoint: shared context and Office Skills